manasacc/Credit_Card_financial_Dashboard/README.md

 - Dynamic filtering and drill-through reports
 - Usage of DAX Queries.

-# Dataset: Extracted from github
+# Dataset:
+- Gathered credit card data online
 - Created a database and tables
 - imported the csv files into respectie tables